 Secure Code Warrior (SCW), the secure coding company helping developers think and act with a security mindset, set out to find a tech partner to help them double headcount while tracking post-hire data in one central place.

 With Lever, the company has applied a sales strategy to its recruitment model designed to reach out and close strong talent.
-Using this approach, the SCW has experienced a 30% reduction in time to hire and 20% improvement in sourced hires.
+Using this approach, the SCW team has experienced a 30% reduction in time to hire and 20% improvement in sourced hires.

 What’s more, the business scaled its hiring growth 80% year-over-year, while its recruiters spent 80% of their time sourcing instead of ‘back-office’ task management.